In Katana, you can track the historical stock movements of any item in detail.

 The current stock level for an item in Katana doesn't match the actual stock level in your physical inventory - you can track all stock movements to understand where the difference may come from

-The average cost for an item seems incorrect - all historical stock movements have details of unit costs and the Average Cost before and after the movement
+The average cost for an item seems incorrect - all historical stock movements have details of unit costs and the Average cost before and after the movement

 You are looking to analyze the stock movements for an item - look at the data directly in Katana or export historical stock movements into a CSV file